 How we use your information

-This privacy notice was updated on 27th October 2020 and tells you what to expect when Devon Freewheelers collects personal information.
+This privacy notice was updated and reviewed on May 10th 2021 and tells you what to expect when Devon Freewheelers collects personal information.
 It applies to information we collect about:

 - visitors to our websites;

 - complainants and other individuals in relation to a data protection complaint or enquiry;

 - people who use our services, eg who subscribe to our newsletter or request a information from us;

 - people who notify under the Data Protection Act;

 - job applicants and our current and former employees & Volunteers

 When someone visits https://www.devonfreewheelers.org.uk; we use a third party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to the various parts of the site.
 This information is only processed in a way which does not identify anyone.
 We do not make, and do not allow Google to make, any attempt to find out the identities of those visiting our website.
 If we do want to collect personally identifiable information through our website, we will be up front about this.
 We will make it clear when we collect personal information and will explain what we intend to do with it.